Coalfields Regeneration Trust

 The Coalfields Regeneration Trust is a registered charity that works across the former Coalfield communities of England, Wales and Scotland.
 The Charity was founded in 1999.

 The Coalfields Regeneration Trust receives funding from the Department of Communities and Local Government for their work in English communities, The Welsh Government for their Welsh activities and the Scottish Government to cover their Scottish work.

 The Trust runs a number of initiatives and activities that make things happen at a community level in Coalfield areas.
 Each Country sets its own strategic objectives in line with local priorities.

 Activities in England

 The Coalfields Regeneration Trust in England provides support to community groups, voluntary organisations and partners through a range of programmes.
-These include; Coalfields Community Grants which provides small grant support to community organisations; Enterprising Communities that provides practical help and technical assistance to support the development of social enterprises; Game on Midnight League which engages young people through football; and the Coalfields Micro Business Loan Fund which invests in new start businesses to help stimulate entrepreneurship in the coalfields.
+These include; Coalfields Community Grants which provides small grant support to community organisations; Enterprising Communities that provides practical help and technical assistance to support the development of social enterprises; Game on, which engages young people through football; and the Coalfields Micro Business Loan Fund which invests in new start businesses to help stimulate entrepreneurship in the coalfields.
 In addition, it is embarking on an ambitious programme of investment in property and development to generate the income to sustain its social investment activities moving forward.